Skip to contents

 Details

-This function creates a Manhattan plot for GWAS results.
+This function creates a genome-wide Manhattan plot for GWAS results across multiple chromosomes.
 It is a wrapper around geom_manhattan that provides a flexible interface with support for grouping and multiple tracks.

 For multiple tracks (via named list), plots are stacked vertically using facets.
-For grouped data (via group_var), colors distinguish different groups within tracks.
+For grouped data (via group_var), colors distinguish different groups.

 Examples